IASG/iasg.github.io/about.md

 IASG uses a [Slack](https://iasg.slack.com) organization as a chatroom to hang out in between meetings.
 It's worth joining, since people will occasionally post cool tricks, news stories, and other infosec things in the channel.
-All you need to sign up at <https://iasg.slack.com> is an @iastate.edu email address.
+All you need to sign up at <https://iasg.slack.com> with an @iastate.edu email address.

 Contact Information